Will You Regret Choosing Creative Freedom Over MONEY?

 I would love to match my spirit with commerce, generate buckets of online revenue while travelling abroad, and inspire a large following—and perhaps I will by the time I turn 70.

-Of course, as someone’s pitch suggested, ‘It’s my fault for falling short because I’m not working hard or smart enough.‘ (now you may eat my shut-the-f#ck-cupcake)
+Of course, as someone’s pitch suggested, ‘It’s my fault for falling short because I’m not working hard or smart enough.‘ (Now you may eat my shut-the-f# cupcake.)

-The seed of doubt via the gurus that somehow I’m underutilizing my true potential is planted like a tiny piece of green parsley wedged between my front teeth at an Italian wedding. –It’s embarrassing.
+The seed of doubt, via the gurus, that somehow I’m underutilizing my true potential is planted like a tiny piece of green parsley wedged between my front teeth at an Italian wedding.
+It isn’t enjoyable.

 Truthfully, my ego is envious that I’m not a more prolific money-making writer like ‘those cool guys.‘